-The UCLA Office of Information Technology (UCLA WiT initiative now being led by Davida Johnson), continues to build on and strengthen this initiative by addressing key areas that women and minorities face in the technology sector, such as lack of access to funding, workplace culture, and flexibility.
-Our annual conference grows each year as a partnership with policymakers, academia, and technology leaders and innovators, all focused on closing the gap.
+The UCLA Office of Information Technology continues to build on and strengthen this initiative by addressing key areas that women and minorities face in the technology sector, such as lack of access to funding, workplace culture, and flexibility.
+Our biennial conference grows each year as we partner with policymakers, academia, and technology leaders and innovators, all focused on closing the gap.